postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 ### What can possibly go wrong?

-When you modification a configuration, you will need to monitor your log for a few minutes to make sure you didn't do a mistake.
+When you modify a configuration, you will need to monitor your log for a few minutes to make sure you didn't do a mistake.
 If the configuration file is incorrect, your application will continue to work as usually, but the verbosity configuration file will be partially or totally ignored.